The New Schematics

 The New Schematics is an indie and alternative rock band based in Nashville, Tennessee, founded April 21, 2015.
-The members include Cory Bishop (main vocals and guitar), Michael Bare (bass and vocals), and Shanan Lau (guitar and vocals).
+The members include Cory Bishop (main vocals and guitar), Michael Bare (bass guitar and vocals), and Shanan Lau (guitar and vocals).
 Rotating members include Jonathan Truman, Danny Pratt, John Briggs, Ayrton Gauerke, Eric Montgomery, and Andrew Bergthold.

 The band made their debut on October 2, 2015, with their self-titled EP The New Schematics.
 The EP consisted of 5 songs, including their most popular song "Born Without Borders."
 When the band first formed, they set out on a 15-month tour named after the hit single "Born Without Borders."
 They blazed through 42 cities and played 97 shows throughout the US and Canada, gaining the reputation as an act with the "crowd control skills of preachers" (Cougar Microbes).
 Since then, the band has released an unplugged EP with a bonus song called "Drug" along with the acoustic versions of songs from the original self-titled EP and released a new EP on 24 February 2017 entitled Your Year with five new tracks.